KarelBP/Proxmox_discovery/README.md

 Proxmox CTs config.xml => script to get config of CT instances; goes to MID Server Script Files, parent SSHScriptFiles

-Get Object Id for QEMU Linux Server => pattern to pair discovered Windows Server with VM instance; add as an extension to OOB pattern Linux Server
+Get Object Id for QEMU Linux Server.xml => pattern to pair discovered Linux Server with VM instance; add as an extension to OOB pattern Linux Server

 Get Object Id for QEMU Windows Server.xml => pattern to pair discovered Windows Server with VM instance; add as an extension to OOB pattern Windows OS - Servers